 All throughout ancient literature (which people in the early 19th century would be familiar with) weaving relates strongly to wisdom.
 So Penelope’s weaving, for example, is not merely a clever device to stall the suitors.
 She represents wisdom and faithfulness in contrast to the suitors who grasp for power and wealth.
 They will not confirm Odysseus’ death, rather they will take what they want in defiance of the pattern of creation and marriage.
 The idea of the “fabric of society” closely relates to weaving, and so on.

-I finally went in search of a book on the Luddites and came across Rebels Against the Future Kirkpatrick Sale.
+I finally went in search of a book on the Luddites and came across Rebels Against the Future by Kirkpatrick Sale.
 Sale gives a good overview of the Luddites but does little else.
 He gives us some important perspective, showing us that the Luddites had nothing against technology per se, but only against, to quote from a Luddite letter, “Machinery hurtful to commonality.”
 He clearly favors the Luddite cause and shows many examples of their courage.
 Sale’s explanation for the Luddites ultimate failure, however, leaves out to my mind the most basic reason.
 In resorting to violence, they at times fired upon common men like themselves, and thus abandoned their moral high ground.
 Furthermore, their use of violence played directly into the hands of their adversaries.
 Once they broke the law, the state naturally would defend the men behind the machines.
 And the state had much more force to use than the Luddites.* Had the Luddites exercised more patience and used a non-violent, grass-roots approach, history might have been different.
 As to how different, Sale offers no thoughts.
 Did industrial looms pose more of a threat than factories that performed other tasks?
 Would it be possible to industrialize in some areas and not others?
 If other countries industrialized their economy, and thus, their armies, what would the consequences be for a non-industrial country?
 The age of imperialism might offer some hints on this, and questions about community balanced with security (among other questions) should be asked.

 Sale just scratches the surface.
 Maybe not much else exists to see.
 Maybe the Luddites had no higher purpose than saving their jobs.
-But I think the Luddites reference to “commonality” hints that Kern had more insight than I first supposed.
+But I think the Luddites continual references to “commonality” hints that Kern had more insight than I first supposed.
 I will hope to find other books that can take the issue deeper.

 My favorite part of Toynbee’s sixth volume of his A Study of History deals with his examination of what he calls archaism.
 “Archaics” in his context seek to recover their civilization in a time of crisis by using a time-machine to travel back to some imagined golden age.
 We should much prefer archaism to “futurism.”
 The past has the advantage of having an actual reality and thus restrains action somewhat.
 The futurist has no such limitations, and the evil they work in their earnest desperation will likely be much more terrible.
 Toynbee points out that archaists would usually rather be archaeologists than politicians.
 Alas, political realities set in and something must give.
 The impossibility of drawing back the masses to the past with you means that archaists often choose violence in the end.
-And this ends up dooming their movement.^
+And this ends up dooming their movement.**

 I think the Luddites use of violence contributed heavily to their defeat, but I would not call them “archaists.”
 They sat on the knife-edge of change and saw a darkness on the horizon.
 The “past” they tried to preserve was in fact the present.
 Given that they did not reject all technology they had no wish to futilely put the brakes on all aspects of societal change.
 They saw clearly what the Industrial Revolution would do to their communities and their sense of self.
 If they did not submit to “archaism” they had more psychological flexibility at their disposal, which makes their use of violence more troubling to me.
 Perhaps in the end they simply lacked the very rare traits necessary to translate those ideas politically.